Shiva30jun/SEP_Group_Project/SchoolRepairs.md

 **Purpose**:
 Approximately 45% of WRDSB's 123 schools are below the state of good repair, with 55 schools requiring rehabilitation or replacement.
 This significant proportion of aging infrastructure poses safety risks and hinders the delivery of quality education.
 Addressing this issue is critical to maintaining safe, functional, and modern educational facilities.

+**Implementation Strategy**:
+- Conduct comprehensive facility condition assessments across all WRDSB public schools.
+- Develop a centralized database to track the condition and maintenance history of each school facility.
+- Establish a prioritization framework based on severity, risk, and impact to allocate resources effectively.
+- Secure funding through grants and budget allocations to address the identified infrastructure needs.